jeandat/angular-shell-schematic/README.md

 ### Publishing

-Semver versionning and npmjs publishing is done in gitlab ci via a manual pipeline.
+Semver versionning and npmjs publishing is done in Gitlab CI via a manual pipeline which takes one env variable as input: NEW_VERSION.

 That's it!